TMAJ Server Setup

 it would not be difficult to add this yourself or you may wish to

 contact the developers.
-The rest of the installation will be
+The rest of this step will be

 specific to the database you choose.